I Hate Valentine's Day: Box office

 I Hate Valentine's Day was released in the United States on July 3, 2009, in three theaters.
 The film grossed $5,009 in its opening weekend, a per-screen-average of $1,670.
 It grossed $3,510,643 as of July 1, 2013.

 Reception

-Reviews for I Hate Valentine's Day were mostly unfavorable.
-Based on twenty-one reviews collected at Rotten Tomatoes, the film received a 16% positive rating.
+I Hate Valentine's Day was poorly reviewed by critics.
+Based on Rotten Tomatoes, 19% of 26 critics' reviews are positive, with an average rating of 3.5/10.
+The website's consensus reads: "This boilerplate comedy lacks ingenuity or humor and features mediocre dialogue that sounds less like conversation and more like stand-up shtick."

-Another review aggregator, Metacritic, gave the film an average score of 17 out of 100, based on thirteen reviews.
-It is placed among the site's top two hundred films with the worst reviews of all time.
+Metacritic gave the film an average score of 17 out of 100, based on 14 reviews.
+It is placed among the site's top 200 films with the worst reviews of all time.